LT-Intro-To-AI-SY2425/a2-movie-chatbot-AndrewK923/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+Completing the if sequences and doing all of the possible scenarios.
+Also making sure all of my asserts don't fail.

 2. Explain how you could use the match function for extracting information from a movie database.
+You could ask a user to input a question about movies/a movie then match that sentence with a database to see what they're asking and give them that information.